-With that, you will not need everything in this list.
+With that, you will not need everything on this list.
 Just choose the one that is readily available and the one that you think will work best.
 Here they are:

 It is basic knowledge that flour always makes the consistency of sauces thicker.
-This works on all types of sauces for main dish, dessert or appetizers.
+This works on all types of sauces for the main dish, dessert, or appetizers.

 It is also ideal to add in as it has no taste.
 You will not have to worry about your dish getting too salty or sweet.
-However, it is still best to measure how much flour you are going to add in.
+However, it is still best to measure how much flour you are going to an add-in.
 You would not want your alfredo sauce to get too sticky or gooey.

 This is another basic kitchen ingredient that is reliable when it comes to thickening.
-And according to mamatestataqueria.com, a lot of people prefer this over flour as it doesn’t spoil the dish easily.
+And a lot of people prefer this over flour as it doesn’t spoil the dish easily.